gndelec/stream-case/README.md

 ![Peel off acrylic backing](/images/02-peel.jpg)

 - Remove the protective backing from the acrylic parts.
-Note that this is likely to generate static electricity - be aware of this and careful not to do this near any electronic hardware that may be sensitive to static electricity.
-Wipe any clouding / marks from acrylic that may have occured during manufacture.
+Note that this is likely to generate static electricity and be not to do this near sensitive electronics.
+Wipe any clouding / marks from the acrylic that may have occured during manufacture.

 ![Standoff Remove](/images/03-standoffRemove.jpg)